Mocking Styles in Testing: Narrow vs Broad

 expect(result.status).toBe('SUCCESS');

-When Broad mocks shine
+When Broad mocks work best

-• High-level business scenarios
+• High-level business workflows

-• Tests meant to document behavior
+• Tests intended to document behavior rather than implementation

 Pros and Cons